 My understanding is that a real man, 150 yrs ago, prayed and the results are unfolding.
 The dream is attributed to many people.
 This does not make one person over the other "more important" because they had a dream.
 It just means Gods word is important.
 That is all it is.
 Gods will is to have his word preserved for others.

-dangerous heresy which holds otherwise superior Christian teachers captive to the belief that signs and wonders have ceased but it
+dangerous heresy which holds otherwise superior.
+There are Christian teachers captive to the belief that signs and wonders have ceased but it

 is a blatantly obvious, if you read the last section of Mark and the

-book of revelation that this is not so but they say this just because it is not in all the manuscripts- but my husband proved that the most reliable manuscripts are the ones which contain
+book of revelation that this is not so but they say this just because it is not in all the manuscripts- but he proved that the most reliable manuscripts are the ones which contain

 it.
 He did all the language, literary criticism, cross referencing of